aaryan2720/aaryan2720/ReadMe.md

 # 💫 About Me:
  👋 Hi, I’m @aaryan2720
-- 👀 I’m interested in Python,Automation,Comuunication,LLMs,AGI,Cybersecurity
+- 👀 I’m interested in Python,Automation,Communication,LLMs,AGI,Cybersecurity
 - 🌱 I’m currently doing DSA,A second year CSE student
 - 💞️ I’m looking to collaborate on coding projects that will enhance my resume
 - 📫 How to reach me mail me - aryan1234choudhari1983@gmail.com